PX4/PX4-Devguide/en/setup/vscode.md

 # Visual Studio Code IDE (VSCode)

-Visual Studio Code is a powerful cross-platform source code editor/IDE that can be used for PX4 development on Linux and macOS (Windows support coming soon).
+Visual Studio Code is a powerful cross-platform source code editor/IDE that can be used for PX4 development on Linux 18.04 LTS and macOS (Windows support coming soon).

+> **Note** VSCode works on Ubuntu 18.04 configured with the [normal PX4 SITL/NuttX development environment](../setup/dev_env_linux_ubuntu.md).
+  Ubuntu 16.04 allows you to build but not debug targets.

 There are a number of reasons to use VSCode for PX4 development:
 - Getting setup *really* only takes a few minutes.